rbowsley/lamplighthelp/source/11-1-4_Groups:_Outcome_Fields.markdown

 **Earliest {{Outcome}} Score**

 - You can specify here what you would like the earliest score to be using the options in the drop-down box.
-It could an exact number, more than, less than, equal to, or between two numbers.
+It could an exact number, at least, up to and including, or between two numbers.

 **{{Workarea}} or Earliest {{Outcome}}**